How Much Does a Combine Harvester Cost?

 Usage time

 Of course, the usage time of the machine will also affect the price of the combine harvester.
 There are second-hand combine harvesters on the market, but due to their high usage, their prices may be lower due to depreciation.
 Therefore, their prices are lower than those of brand new combine harvesters.
+A brand new combine harvester can cost anywhere from $100,000 to $500,000, while a used one costs only about $100,000 to $150,000.
 Both new and second-hand combine harvesters have their own advantages.
 For many farmers, purchasing a second-hand combine harvester may be a more economical and efficient solution.
 Although second-hand machines are cheaper, they can still perform a series of harvesting operations excellently.
-Of course, it is recommended to purchase a new machine when the budget is very sufficient, so you need to carefully consider these two options.
+Of course, it is recommended to purchase a new machine when the budget is sufficient, so you need to carefully consider these two options.

 The attachments on a combine not only enhance its functions and improve harvesting efficiency but also directly affect its final price.
-Generally, combine with more attachments will have a higher price.
+Generally, combining with more attachments will have a higher price.
+For example, to achieve multi-purpose functionality, cutting heads and threshing drums, cleaning screens, and straw processing devices are customized for different crops.
+For muddy and uneven terrain, widened or rubber tracks are selected, and protective covers and dust nets are added to some key components.

 Another factor is the customization of the combine.
 If you buy directly from the factory, they can design and build the machine according to your specific needs.
 Of course, custom designs usually add to the production cost, so customized combinations tend to be more expensive.